Alarmod/MRI_MedicalAnalysis/yolo_8_segment_brain_ischemia_msk/README.md

 Train and test on Nvidia RTX 16xx in FP16 mode may be slow (see https://github.com/ultralytics/yolov5/issues/7908)

 # Export settings to ONNX format
-To convert the settings of artificial neural networks into the ONNX format, you need run script _export.bat_
+To convert the settings of artificial neural networks into the ONNX format, You need run script _export.bat_

 Export results can be loaded from https://drive.google.com/file/d/16cPNC6zRKNaNQz6J40XU74XuVZYVBzWi/view?usp=drive_link